What is the Site Quality Assurance Program?

 THE ABAA CONTRACTOR LICENSING AGREEMENT STATES

-1.2 “ABAA Specified” is when an architect or building owner includes ABAA contractors, installers, the ABAA QAP or other any specifications or amendment of specifications set by ABAA or the Air Barrier QAP affecting Accredited Installer(s), Accredited Contractor(s), and Accredited Manufacturer(s) and includes ABAA standards, in their contract specifications for a building project., or requirements.
+1.2 “ABAA Specified” is when an architect or building owner includes ABAA contractors, installers, the ABAA QAP or other any specifications or amendment of specifications set by ABAA or the Air Barrier QAP affecting Certified Installer(s), Accredited Contractor(s), and Manufacturer(s) and includes ABAA standards, in their contract specifications for a building project., or requirements.